 Our five Level Therapeutic process focuses your teen’s time with us on discipleship and personal growth on every developmental level.
 We provide recovery assistance for drug and substance abuse, behavioral problems, self-harm, and many other life controlling issues.

 Our 5 Therapeutic Levels

 At Brush Creek Ranch Academy, troubled teens are encouraged to take ownership of their lives by demonstrating positive spiritual, mental and emotional growth.
 Our therapeutic methodology for teens is separated into 5 levels.
 As teens transition from one level to the next, they are rewarded with more personal privileges and responsibilities, thereby empowering them for the final transition home.
 Our 5 Level system is NOT a static formula that is applied to each of our teens in the same way.

 Our levels, instead, provide a framework of developmental goals which allow us to tailor each teen’s program to meet their unique needs while achieving important developmental milestones.
 The initial “entry” level lasts four weeks, followed by levels one through five, which each lasts around ten to twelve weeks.

 Entry and Level One: Know Yourself

-When students arrive at BC, their first task is to understand the choices that led them to their current situation.
+When students arrive at Brush Creek Academy, their first task is to understand the choices that led them to their current situation.
 Students must admit the presence of negative issues, take personal responsibility for their actions, and begin to realize how their own choices have affected their lives and the lives of others around them.